-GRI submitted NIRF 2022, and the institute was placed in the rank band 151-200 among universities of the country in NIRF 2022 and GRI submitted ARIIA 2021, and recognized in the band "PROMISING" under the category "University & Deemed to be University in ARIIA 2021.
+GRI submitted data for NIRF 2023 Ranking under Overall category, and the institute was not placed in the rank band among universities of the country in NIRF 2023 Ranking.
+Also GRI participated in NIRF 2023 under Innovation and Research category.